Sailing In Shetland

 In Balta Sound we can visit the most northerly UK bus stop, cafe, shop, museum, bird reserve… you get the idea.

 We had a brilliant time, and would go again if we get the chance..

 I liked everything about it – the places we visited, the sailing, the views through the portholes, the anchorages and the food.
 I think I was lucky to be with such a great bunch of people.

-Lerwick is the main town in Shetland with a population of 7000. there is a rich Viking heritage here and the islands have become famous for the Up Helly AA fire festival in January and various other folk music, knitting, and film festivals thought the year.
+Lerwick is the main town in Shetland and where your Shetland sailing holiday will start.
+Lately the islands have become famous for the Up Helly AA (don’t miss the Up Helly AA exhibition if you are in Lerwick) fire festival in January and various other folk music, knitting, and film festivals througout the year.

 If you can afford more time in Lerwick a day trip to Jarlshof and Sumburgh Head Lighthouse is well worth doing although is an hour and a half on the bus or you need to hire a car.
 A walk along the coast south from Lerwick to Clickimin Broch is also worth doing.

 The Shetlands are the most remote of the inhabited outposts of the British Isles, with a human history going back thousands of years.
 In more recent times the Vikings settled there giving a Scandinavian culture which can be felt to this day, both in the outlook of the people and the local dialect.
 This is not surprising as Lerwick is closer to Bergen than Aberdeen.